-The #POKES, #POPS and #PUSHS macros (described in the following sections) may be used to manipulate the memory snapshot that is built from the DEFB, DEFM, DEFS and DEFW statements in the skool file.
+The #POKES, #POPS and #PUSHS macros (described in the following sections) may be used to manipulate the memory snapshot that is built from the skool file.
 Each macro expands to an empty string.

 #POKES

 The #POKES macro POKEs values into the current memory snapshot.